 Herbs have a long and storied history in various food cultures around the world.
 What would Italian cuisine be without basil and rosemary, or Mexican food without the grassy tang of cilantro?
 Each cuisine is profoundly impacted by the herbs common to the region.

-Yet, there will come a time when you simply have to find a substitute for an herb in a recipe.
+There will come a time, however, when you simply have to find a substitute for an herb in a recipe.
 Whether you've run out or simply want to switch things up, you have a few options for the most common herbs.

 Dried Herbs for Fresh